Low Cost Monitoring Project (LCMP)

 Sample LCMP Cohort Schedule

 The virtual format has increased the convenience of participating in the LCMP.
-For each month-long cohort, the ROCIS team hosts two weekly online meetings, each with the option of attending in the morning or evening.
+For each month-long cohort, the ROCIS team hosts two weekly online meetings, each with the option of attending in the daytime or evening.
 Participants learn how to use the monitors and make sense of the data.

 Cohort Schedule & Topics